Our Educational Content is Not Meant or Intended for Medical Advice or Treatment

 In women, excess adrenal hormones can result in a deeper voice, facial hair, and male-pattern hair loss (receding hair line)—but other than that, the person is totally fine.
 I’m kidding.
 It can really mess with a person’s body.

 Acne occurs due to enlargement of the oil glands on the face, especially during women’s periods.
 Since both the adrenals and ovaries make androgens (andro- means man). both can be involved in acne.

 If the female gets acne on the left side of her cheek during her period, then only one of the ovaries is involved since the ovaries take turns each month releasing eggs.
 Acne can occur at any age but if it is not involved with the menstrual cycle, it is coming from an overactive adrenal.

 Atrophy (shrinkage) of the breasts can also be present.
 The above symptoms are due to excessive male hormone production by the adrenals—androgens

 Calcium and the adrenal

 Without this balanced body calcium, a person will have a difficult time getting to sleep, not to mention staying asleep.
-There body will be exhausted but there head will be awake thinking lots of thoughts solving yesterday’s problems – can’t wind down easily.
+Their body will be exhausted but their head will be awake, thinking lots of thoughts and solving yesterday’s problems – can’t wind down easily.

 Sinus and the adrenal

-As the adrenals wear out – the person gets sinus problems.
-This can happen year around because the mucus membrane swell due to the several lack of immune anti-inflammatory effect on inner body membranes.
-This also can be interpreted as sleep apnea.
+As the adrenals wear out, the person gets sinus problems.
+This can happen all year around because the mucus membrane swells due to the several lack of immune anti-inflammatory effect on inner body membranes.
+This can also be interpreted as sleep apnea.

 Sleep and the adrenal